1. Are there any dog breeds that I am not allowed to own?

 Yes, you must have your dog on a leash of no more than two metres in all public places and in private places where you do not have the consent of the occupier to have your dog off-leash.
 Dogs must be on leash when walking along all public roads and footpaths unless otherwise signposted.

 You can have your dog off-leash in ‘off-leash’ areas that are designated by Council.
 Even when off-leash, your dog must be under ‘effective control’ which means it returns when called and obeys commands.
 If your dog is not under effective control, you can be required to keep your dog on a leash in an off-leash area.
-Dogs that are not on a leash in a on-leash ares or are not under effective control are considered to be wandering at large which incurs a maximum of penalty of $250 for a first offence and maximum penalty of $750 for a second offence.
+Dogs that are not on a leash in an on-leash area or are not under effective control are considered to be wandering at large.

 Your dog does not have to be on a leash if it is inside a vehicle, tending stock and is a registered working dog, or if it is participating in a trial, show or class.